Simpli-Code/ft_printf/README.md

 📁 src: contains the source code of the program.

 Makefile - contains instructions for compiling the program and testing it.

+Note: This program covers only mandatory requirements of the project's subject.